*** NOTE: ALL INFORMATION IS ACCURATE AT DATE OF PUBLISHING ***

-Now lets create our Microsoft Flow.
+Now lets create our flow in Power Automate.
 If you haven’t create one before, check out this post for an example.
 Below is the full Flow, but each step will be reviewed in detail.
 In brief, when a Contact record is updated, we will check to see if the Update Image field is set to Yes.
-If it is set to No, we will end the Flow and do nothing else.
+If it is set to No, we will end the flow and do nothing else.
 If it is set to Yes, we will get the Twitter users public profile image, add it to OneDrive, then move over to Azure Blob storage.
 From there we will update the Image URL field with the link from Azure Blob.

 So our trigger (the first step) is when a record is updated.
 Connect to your organisation and then select the Contacts entity.